Consensys/doc.tessera/docs/HowTo/MigrateFromConstellation.md

 tessera-config-migration --tomlfile="/path/to/constellation-config.toml"
 ```

-By default, the generated `.json` config will be printed to the console and saved to `./tessera-config.json`.
+By default, the generated `.json` configuration will be printed to the console and saved to `./tessera-config.json`.
 To save to another location/with a different filename use the `--outputfile <PATH>` CLI option.

 ### Note about `ipwhitelist`

 Unlike Constellation, Tessera does not use a separate `ipwhitelist`.
-If `useWhiteList` is set to `true` in the `.json` config then the `peers` list will be used as the whitelist.
+If `useWhiteList` is set to `true` in the `.json` configuration then the `peers` list will be used as the whitelist.

-If `ipwhitelist` is provided in an existing `.toml` config file then this will only be used to set `useWhiteList: true`; any nodes included in this list will not be added by default to the Tessera config.
+If `ipwhitelist` is provided in an existing `.toml` configuration file then this will only be used to set `useWhiteList: true`; any nodes included in this list will not be added by default to the Tessera configuration.
 Make sure to add any nodes that were only included in `ipwhitelist` to `peers` after using the utility.

 ### Validation

-Validation is applied to the generated config.
+Validation is applied to the generated configuration.
 Messages will be printed to the terminal if the validation identifies issues.
 For example, if a `hostname` is not provided then the following message will be printed:

 ```text
 Warning: may not be null on property serverConfig.hostName
 ```

-Any validation violations will have to be addressed before the config can be used with Tessera.
+Any validation violations will have to be addressed before the configuration can be used with Tessera.